mkrogemann/couchdb_connector/README.md

 Love to hear from you.
 Meanwhile, here are some things we'd like to tackle next:

 - enhance view handling and query capabilities
-- implement wrappers to take / return Maps instead of JSON strings only
 - cookie auth, oauth auth
 - attachment support